LAMPSPUC/PWF.jl/README.md

 1. First of all, make sure you have [Visual Studio Code](https://code.visualstudio.com/) and [Julia Language](https://julialang.org/downloads/) Long-term support (LTS) 1.6.6 configured correctly;

-2. Then, add PWF.jl and PowerModels.jl to known packages;
+2. Then, add PWF.jl and PowerModels.jl to the known packages;

 ```julia
 using Pkg